We Will Always Love You: Release and promotion

-Reception
+Critical reception

 We Will Always Love You received widespread acclaim from music critics.
-It carries a rating of "universal acclaim" on Metacritic with an average rating of 86/100 and was included in their list of 2020's best albums.
-The ABC hailed the album as a "genuine masterpiece", and Clash said that it was "arguably the best of The Avalanches' trio of releases thus far".
+It carries a "universal acclaim" rating on Metacritic with an average rating of 86/100 and was included in their list of 2020's best albums.
+The ABC hailed the album as a "genuine masterpiece," and Clash said that it was "arguably the best of The Avalanches' trio of releases thus far."
 Several reviews remarked favourably on the quality of the sampling on the album and its mature sound and themes.
-Mark Beaumont in The Independent noted that the group had "tempered their youthful party vibe to contemplate themes of the afterlife and cosmic profundity", while Julien A. Luebbers in The Spokesman-Review similarly remarked on the album's thematic sophistication, calling the album "a soaring testimony to spirituality and being part of something greater than ourselves" and "a piece of true artistic brilliance".
+Mark Beaumont in The Independent noted that the group had "tempered their youthful party vibe to contemplate themes of the afterlife and cosmic profundity."
+At the same time, Julien A. Luebbers in The Spokesman-Review similarly remarked on the album's thematic sophistication, calling the album "a soaring testimony to spirituality and being part of something greater than ourselves" and "a piece of true artistic brilliance."
 On the other hand, PopMatters gave the sole review of the album marked "mixed" by Metacritic, criticising both the multiple guest appearances on the album and the "polemical" nature of its themes.

+At the 2021 ARIA Music Awards, the album was nominated for Album of the Year, Best Group and Best Pop Release, while Robbie Chater was nominated for Producer of the Year, Tony Espie was nominated for Engineer of the Year and Jonathan Zawada was nominated for Best Cover Art for work on this album.
+In March 2021, it was awarded the Australian Music Prize 2020.
+At the J Awards of 2021, the album was nominated for Australian Album of the Year.
+At the 2021 Music Victoria Awards, the album was nominated for Best Victorian Album.